RudrakshKashyap/miscellaneous/cryptography/Hashing.md

 # [SHA(Secure Hash Algorithm)-256](https://youtu.be/f9EbD6iY9zI?si=rmUhe1WaytjDRwqo&t=507)

+As of 2011, the best public attacks break preimage resistance for 52 out of 64 rounds of SHA-256 or 57 out of 80 rounds of SHA-512, and collision resistance for 46 out of 64 rounds of SHA-256.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/SHA-2.svg/500px-SHA-2.svg.png)

 **Ch(E, F, G)** (Choose function): If bit of E is one choose bit from F otherwise G.